PelionIoT/mbed-cloud-sdk-python/README.md

 These instructions can also be found in the [official documentation](https://s3-us-west-2.amazonaws.com/mbed-cloud-sdk-python/index.html#quickstart):

-1. Create API key in the [mbed Cloud Portal](https://portal.mbedcloud.com/).
+1. Create API key in the [Mbed Cloud Portal](https://portal.mbedcloud.com/).

 2. Create configuration file in `$HOME` or project directory (`.mbed_cloud_config.json`):